-The aim of this study is to determine the frequency of the three most common BRCA1 and BRCA2 genetic mutations that are commonly found in Ashkenazi Jewish patients with pancreatic cancer.
-Testing for BRCA1 and BRCA2 mutations in relatives of hereditary pancreatic cancer patients may have a significant impact; allowing for early screening, treatment, and resection of pre-malignant tissue or malignant lesions.
+The investigator plans to study about 100 patients, which will enable the true frequency of the mutation to be estimated.
+Although the impact of BRCA1/BRCA2 mutations will be initially studied in the Ashkenazi population, these data will be widely applicable to other pancreatic cancer patients carrying BRCA1/BRCA2 mutations.
+Testing for BRCA1 and BRCA2 mutations in relatives of hereditary pancreatic cancer patients may allow early screening, treatment, and resection of pre-malignant tissue or malignant lesions.

 |Official Title:||Molecular Genetics and Epidemiology of Pancreatic Cancer in Ashkenazi Jewish Patients|

-- Frequency of Three BRCA1/2 Mutations in Ashkenazi Jewish Patients [ Time Frame: 1 year ] [ Designated as safety issue: No ]The primary aim of this study is to determine the combined frequency of BRCA1 (185delAG, 5382insC) and BRCA2(6174delT) mutations in Ashkenazi Jewish pancreatic cancer patients.
+- Frequency of Three BRCA1/2 Mutations in Ashkenazi Jewish Patients [ Time Frame: 1 year ]The primary aim of this study is to determine the combined frequency of BRCA1 (185delAG, 5382insC) and BRCA2(6174delT) mutations in Ashkenazi Jewish pancreatic cancer patients.

-- Individual Frequency of Three Mutations [ Time Frame: 1 year ] [ Designated as safety issue: No ]Individual frequency of these mutations three mutations BRCA1 (185delAG, 5382insC) and BRCA2 (6174delT) mutations.
+- Individual Frequency of Three Mutations [ Time Frame: 1 year ]Individual frequency of these mutations three mutations BRCA1 (185delAG, 5382insC) and BRCA2 (6174delT) mutations.

 Biospecimen Retention: Samples With DNA

 - Peripheral Blood Specimens: Three tubes of blood will be collected from each study participant.
-Two tubes will be EDTA-whole blood and one tube will be serum.
-Each tube will contain ~4-5 ml.
-A portion of the blood will be utilized to extract white blood cells that will be immortalized by EBV infection.
+A portion of the blood will be utilized to extract white blood cells that will be immortalized by Epstein-Barr virus (EBV) infection.

-- Archived Fixed Tissue Samples: Tissue blocks from surgery performed at CUMC or elsewhere, will be requested after obtaining consent for study participation.
+- Archived Fixed Tissue Samples: Tissue blocks from surgery performed at Columbia University Medical Center or elsewhere, will be requested after obtaining consent for study participation.

 - Fresh Tissue Collection: At the time of surgery for tumor resection, tumor and adjacent normal tissue will be requested from the Pathology Department.
 At the time of endoscopy, aspirated fluid or biopsied tissue will be requested.
 No additional tissue will be resected beyond that required for surgical or endoscopic management.

-- Genetic Testing: All genetic testing will be performed in a research laboratory .
+- Genetic Testing: Genetic testing will be performed in a New York State certified research laboratory .
 Test results from research laboratories will not be disclosed to patients.